taykayo/JC-Interview-Assignment/readme.md

 This small chunk of python code is meant to satisfy the requirements specified in \docs\Backend Assignment - Senior Software.pdf

-Contains two classes that are identical in terms of current function, but present two differing implementations to achieve their goal.
+action_tracker.py contains two classes that are identical in terms of current function, but present two differing implementations to achieve their goal.
+These implementations could be merged, but I wanted to highlight two different solutions for different use cases.

 Both classes feature an "add_action(json_serialized_string)" function, and a "get_stats()" function.